andrewchambers/hermes/doc/quick-start/quick-start.md

 ## Using your packages

-To use packages, you can add them your PATH.
-Some packages might require more involved setup, in these cases, as a convention, packages that are 'environments' provide an activate script.

-You can try this with the core-env you have built by running:
+For many packages, to use them, simply add their bin directory to your PATH.
 ```
-$ ./core-env/bin/dash
-$ . ./core-env/activate
+$ export PATH="($pwd)/core-env/bin:$PATH"
-$ echo $PATH
+$ dash
-/hpkg/f114d38c842f824b416d8ad8c64ba80cb07a95ef-core-env/bin
 ```

 ## Regenerating the seed environment